WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: Yes, for instruction suffixes

-Function: Multiplies values from two registers and stores it in the `src` operand register if two registers are provided as operands.
-Otherwise, if one register and one immediate value is provided, the result will be stored in the register provided.
+Function: Multiplies values from two registers and stores it in the `src` operand register.

 Modifies flags?: Only with `-s` suffix